 - The parties voluntarily entering into an agreed order to modify support in compliance with these Rules, and submitting completed worksheets with the agreed order; and

-Again, there is an exception for the low-income provider, which is discussed below.
+Again, there is an exception for the low-income provider (see below).

-The third step is to determine if the child’s health care needs provide an exception allowing for modification.
+The third step is to determine whether the child’s healthcare needs provide an exception allowing for modification of child support.

-Step Four How to Modify Child Support in Tennessee
+Step Four: Low-income Provider in How to Modify Child Support in Tennessee

-The fourth step requires ruling out whether or not the person seeking a modification of child support is a low-income provider.
-If so, different rules apply.
+The fourth step requires ruling out whether the person seeking a modification of child support is or is not a low-income provider.
+If that parent is a low-income provider, then different rules apply.
 For purposes of modification of orders, a low-income provider is a person who: